shm0007/fine-tuned-GPT2/README.md

-# Fine tuned GPT2 tranformer model
+# Fine tuned GPT2 transformer model

 This model is a fine-tuned version of GPT2 language model on a dataset containing thirteen Agatha Christies Books.
 It achieves the following results on the evaluation set: Training Loss: 2.99, Validation Loss: 3.01